Competition

 Material

 Must be made from one aluminium beer can either 330ml or 440ml.
-Only glue and solder can be used at fixing agents.
+Only glue and solder can be used as fixing agents.
 No other materials may be used in the construction.

 Size